MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-V-Bureau-Ocean-Energy-Management-Department-Interior/subchapter-B-Offshore/part-585-Renewable-Energy-Outer-Continental-Shelf/subpart-A-General-Provisions/section-585.111.md

 ##### § 585.111 How do I submit plans, applications, reports, or notices required by this part? #####

-(a) You must submit all plans, applications, reports, or notices required by this part to BOEM at the following address: Office of Renewable Energy Programs, 45600 Woodland Road, Sterling, VA 20166.

-(b) Unless otherwise stated, you must submit one paper copy and one electronic copy of all plans, applications, reports, or notices required by this part.
+Unless otherwise stated, you must submit one electronic copy of all plans, applications, reports, or notices required by this part to BOEM.
+BOEM will inform you if it requires paper copies of specific documents.
+Unless stated otherwise, documents should be submitted to the relevant contacts listed on the BOEM website.